deyanju-etl/e-commerce-sql-analytics/README.md

-#   E-commerce SQL Analytics Project
+#   E-commerce SQL Analytics Project using Microsoft SQL

 This project explores an E-commerce dataset using SQL.
 The goal was to perform **end-to-end data analysis** starting from table creation and data import, through exploratory SQL queries, and ending with integration into Power BI dashboards.